-4. NPs with Phrasal Determinants
+4 NPs with Phrasal Determinants

-As we have noted earlier, phrasal elements like relative clauses and possessive NPs
+As we have noted earlier, phrasal elements like relative clauses and possessive NPs can also function as a prenominal expression.
+In particular, observe the following:

-'''

-(36) a.
-Mia-uy chinkwu 'Mia-GEN friend'

-b. ku [Mia-uy] chinkwu 'the Mia-GEN friend'
+- (37) a.
+Mia-uy chinkwu 'Mia-GEN friend' - b. ku [Mia-uy] chinkwu 'the Mia-GEN friend' - c.

-c.
 [Mia-uy] [ku chinkwu] 'Mia-GEN the friend'

-'''

-These simple data indicate that the possessive NP can select either a full NP or an unsaturated NP, as quantificational determinants.32 The genitive marked noun will have a lexical entry like the following:33
+These simple data indicate that the possessive NP can select either a full NP or an unsaturated NP, as quantificational determinants.
+The genitive marked noun will have a lexical entry like the following: